RicoP/raylib-video/README.md

 # raylib-video

-A multithreaded pl_mpeg wrapper for Raylib
+A multithreaded and streaming capable pl_mpeg wrapper for Raylib.